babel/website/_posts/2016-12-06-the-state-of-babel.md

 ### `babel-init`

-Basically a way to setup Babel easier like [create-react-app](https://github.com/facebookincubator/create-react-app) does.
+Basically a way to set up Babel more easily like [create-react-app](https://github.com/facebookincubator/create-react-app) does.

-- Setup a `.babelrc` from scratch, prompt with questions
+- Set up a `.babelrc` from scratch, prompt with questions

 Possible Idea: